-If you are having problems deciding between WooCommerce vs Shopify, then this post will provide you with clear cut criteria to help you make your decision.
+If you are having problems deciding between WooCommerce vs Shopify, then this post will help you make your decision.

-All of the analysis expressed in this article are based on hands on experience setting up profitable WooCommerce and Shopify stores from complete scratch and actually running a real store on these platforms.
+The analysis expressed in this article is based on hands on experience setting up profitable WooCommerce and Shopify stores from complete scratch and actually running a real store on these platforms.

 Right now, my kids and I are running a WooCommerce store together at KidInCharge.com.

-In addition, the majority of students in my Create A Profitable Online Store Course are using Shopify and I’ve supported them for almost a decade.
+In addition, the majority of students in my Create A Profitable Online Store Course are using Shopify and I’ve supported them for over a decade.

 Ultimately, the right shopping cart for your business depends on your specific needs and abilities.
 As a result, in addition to this article, you should sign up for a free trial of both tools and try them for yourself.